schlesix/emacs-network-engineering/README.md

 # emacs-network-engineering
-- This should someday become an helpful extension for the GNU Emacs text editor.
+- This should someday become a helpful extension for the GNU Emacs text editor.
 - The code is not that good because I'm just a beginner in Emacs LISP.

 ## Current functions